VC in LATAM: a unique moment for our new $200M fund

 The COVID19 pandemic adversely impacted the region in 2020 and Q1 of 2021, in terms of the loss of a significant number of human lives and value destruction in various sectors of the traditional economy.

 However, the pandemic also brought about a strong acceleration in the digital economy and many technology companies received an unprecedented boost.
 Technology has proven its ability to create fundamental value whereas various sectors of the traditional economy became stagnant or declined in value.

-At the same time, the Latin American Ecosystem is starting to show clear signs of maturity, with mega exits such as the Auth0 acquisition by Okta at $6.5BN and Satellogic going public via SPAC above $1BN; and mega rounds like Kavak raising $485M at a $4BN valuation; and with well-funded scaled-up Startups which have started acquiring other Startups in the region, such as: PagSeguro’s acquisition of Wirecard, iFood’s acquisition of Domicilios, and Nubank’s acquisition of Cognitec, Plataformatec and Easynvest.
+At the same time, the Latin American Ecosystem has shown clear signs of maturity, with mega exits such as the Auth0 acquisition by Okta at $6.5BN and Satellogic going public via SPAC above $1BN; and mega rounds like Kavak raising $700M at a $8.7BN valuation or Nuvemshop raising $500M at $3.1BN; and with well-funded scaled-up Startups which have started acquiring other Startups in the region, such as: PagSeguro’s acquisition of Wirecard, iFood’s acquisition of Domicilios, and Nubank’s acquisition of Cognitec, Plataformatec and Easynvest.

 This activity leads regional and local funds to start showing something that is fundamental for their development and fundraising efforts: Good Returns.

 For this, according to the IDB Labs’ Tecnolatinas Report the Latin American Ecosystem’s Value in Latina America is expected to grow from $ 221 Billion in 2020 to more than $ 2 Trillion by 2030.

 Our vision of LATAM – Deep Tech & Decentralization